Net Energy Metering

 Plug-in generation systems that have the ability to interconnect onto the customer’s facility electrical system through an electrical outlet are not approved to operate in parallel with SCE’s Distribution Grid.
 These types of interconnections pose a safety and reliability concern to the public and SCE employees due to the ability of the end user to move the plug and play generator to any electrical outlet, thereby, violating NEC code 705.12(D)(1).

-How to Request Interconnection for Net Energy Metering (NEM)
+How to Request Interconnection for NEM

 Step 1: Submit an Application (Your contractor will probably do this on your behalf)